 Timely and Accurate Financial Reports

-The chances are that you have been advised that you should insist on “timely and accurate” financial reports from your accounting group at some point in your career.
-Unfortunately, you are probably an excellent judge of what is timely, but you may not be nearly as good a judge of what is accurate.
-Certainly, you don’t have the time to test the recording of transactions and to verify the accuracy of reports, but there are some things that you can and should do.
+The chances are that you have been advised to insist on “timely and accurate” financial reports from your accounting group at some point in your career.
+Unfortunately, you are probably an excellent judge of what is timely, but you may not be nearly as good as what is accurate.
+Certainly, you don’t have the time to test the recording of transactions and verify the accuracy of reports, but there are some things that you can and should do.

 - Insist that financial reports include comparisons over several periods.
 This will allow you to judge the consistency of recording and reporting transactions.